Constructive proofs of existence and stability of solitary waves in the Whitham and capillary-gravity Whitham equations: Introduction

-Consequently, this paper introduces innovative methodologies to evaluate Fourier multiplier operators and approximate rigorously the inverse of the linearization of \eqref{intro : zero finding intro} around an approximate solution.
+Consequently, this paper introduces innovative methodologies {to first evaluate Fourier multiplier operators and, most importantly, approximate rigorously the inverse of the linearization} of \eqref{eq : whitham stationary} around an approximate solution.
 The existence and spectral stability of solutions to \eqref{eq : whitham stationary} can then be studied via a Newton-Kantorovish approach.
 These results can be generalized to a large class of nonlocal equations on $\R^n$ which we describe in Section \ref{conclusion}.
 We organize the paper as follows.
 Section \ref{sec : formulation of the problem} provides the required notations as well as the set-up of the problem.
 Then we expose in Section \ref{sec : computer-assisted approach} the construction of the approximate solution $u_0$ as well as the approximate inverse $\mathbb{A}_T$.
 Moreover, we establish the computer-assisted strategy for the (constructive) proof of solitary waves.
 In Section \ref{sec : computation of the bounds}, we provide explicit computations of bounds which are required in the computer-assisted approach.
-Combining these analytic bounds with rigorous numerics, we prove the existence of two solitary waves, one in the ``full" capillary-gravity Whitham equation $(T>0)$ and one in the Whitham equation $(T=0)$ (cf. Theorems \ref{th : proof whitham} and \ref{th: : proof capillary whitham}).
-Finally, we expose in Section \ref{sec : stability} a methodology to control the spectrum of the linearized operator.
+Combining these analytic bounds with rigorous numerics, we prove the existence of four solitary waves, three in the {cgWE } $(T = 0.25, 0.5, 3)$ and one in the {WE }$(T=0)$ (cf. Theorems \ref{th : proof whitham} and \ref{th: : proof capillary whitham}). {Then, using the estimates of Section \ref{sec : computation of the bounds}, we provide an existence proof of a branch of solitary waves in the WE, parametrized by the velocity $c$.} Finally, we expose in Section \ref{sec : stability} a methodology to control the spectrum of the linearized operator.
 Proofs of spectral stability are obtained for the aforementioned solutions.
 The codes to perform the computer-assisted proofs are available at \cite{julia_cadiot}.
 In particular, all computational aspects are implemented in Julia (cf. \cite{julia_fresh_approach_bezanson}) via the package RadiiPolynomial.jl (cf. \cite{julia_olivier}) which relies on the package IntervalArithmetic.jl (cf. \cite{julia_interval}) for rigorous floating-point computations.